AnuragNirwan/Use-of-Data-Analysis-to-Study-Music-Streaming-Pattern/README.md

-# Use-of-Data-Analysis-to-Study-Music-Streaming-Pattern,<br>
+# Use-of-Data-Analysis-to-Study-Music-Streaming-Pattern<br>

 # *PART ONE*

 ## Research on music streaming & data analytics <br>
-*Before you dive into the actual process of collection and analysis of the data, your first component is about researching and understanding the 2 most important parts.* <br>
+*Before I dive into the actual process of collecting and analyzing the data, my first step is to research and understand the two most important components.* <br>

 **(i)  Music Streaming services** <br>
 **(ii) Data Analytics process<br>**